yetulaxman/containers-workflows/_hands-on/day2/deepvariant.md

    ```
     You have to choose project number of the course  on the command prompt to start an interactive session.

-5. Prepare Singularity image from docker image for DeepVariant analysis:
+5. Prepare Singularity image from docker image for DeepVariant analysis.
+Here we use Deepvariant Docker image from [DockerHub](https://hub.docker.com/) with a
+   specific tag (i.e., 1.2.0).
+You can explore more about the image on the DokcerHub.
 It is advisable to use LOCAL_SCRATCH for Singularity TMPDIR and CACHEDIR.
    Unsetting XDG_RUNTIME_DIR will silence some unnecessary warnings.
-We will learn
-    more about these settings later in the course.
+We will learn more about these settings later in the course.

    ```bash
     export SINGULARITY_TMPDIR=$LOCAL_SCRATCH